CantDajThis21/MonsterSlayer/README.md

 # REUPLOADING DUE TO UNITY ISSUES

+I'll be keeping this project intact for purposes of documentation.
+However Unity seems to have bugged on me and corrupted the files.
+I'm gonna make something from scratch once again and it'll probably be in a new repository.

 # MonsterSlayer

 **Monster Slayer** is an Idle Clicker game and that you as the protagonist must seek to vanquish all evil within the realm.
 Hone your skills and slay gigantic enemies to rid the world of malevolence.